 In the realm of gaming, there’s been an incredible lack of Mega Man titles as of late.
 And with the 30th anniversary of one of the most iconic characters ever created on the horizon, there will be justice as of 2017.
 Dentsu Entertainment USA has partnered with Man of Action Entertainment to develop a new 26-episode animated series based on Capcom’s little boy blue

-reploid (UPDATE: I was corrected on Tumblr.
-Mega Man is not a reploid, but in fact the reploids are based on his model.
-And my false claim, despite some references to him being one, “hurts credibility” for the character.)
+reploid (UPDATE: I was corrected on Tumblr that Mega Man is not a reploid, but in fact the reploids were based on his model and my false claim, despite some references to him being one, “hurts credibility” for the character.)
+Find out more about this development after the jump.

 Animation fans out there may already be familiar with Man of Action Entertainment’s work as they helped create Ben 10 and Generator Rex.
 Two of its founding members, Duncan Rouleau and Steven T. Seagle are also responsible for conceiving the characters for the Marvel Comics team Big Hero 6, now the Academy Award Winning feature adapted by Walt Disney Animation Studios.
 Man of Action also helped to produce and write for “Ultimate Spider-Man” and “Marvel’s Avengers Assemble,” which both currently air on Disney XD.